-Microsoft was reportedly close to buying Nokia's devices armAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft was reportedly close to buying Nokia's devices armAlex Wagner - Editorial Director of News and Content

 Microsoft and Nokia have been working together as a Windows Phone team ever since they formed a "strategic partnership" in early 2011, but according to a new report, the two companies very nearly became much more than that.
 Sources speaking to The Wall Street Journal claim that Microsoft and Nokia were recently involved in "advanced discussions" about a deal that would see Microsoft buy Nokia's device business.